jonmorrissmith/RPi_DepartureBoard/README.md

 However for the cost it's a great result!

+If you're interested in how this all works, I've provided a [summary of the architecture](https://github.com/jonmorrissmith/RPi_DepartureBoard/blob/main/Docs/Architecture.md)

 # Motivation
 Being a life-long train fan I've always wanted my own departure board, and as a regular commuter one which shows my usual route.